Welcome to Early Years!

 A Typical Day in Our Early Years Classroom

-Children will begin the day with movement or fine motor activity, before moving on to a phonics lesson.
-We then move into either Literacy or Maths.
 Children will have an opportunity for a fruit and milk snack in the middle of the morning, and a playtime on the main school playground.
-After an adult initiate Maths activity and a period of choosing time, the children will then have lunch in the school hall and then playtime outside.
-Children in our Early Years are all provided with a free school meal or are able to bring their own packed lunch from home.
-Throughout the week, our afternoon sessions focus primarly of activities that develop knowledge and understanding of the world and expressive arts and design, as well as outdoor learning sessions in our Forest School area.
+Children will have lunch in the school hall and then playtime outside in our large main playground.
+Children in our Early Years class are all provided with a free school meal or are able to bring their own packed lunch from home.

 Muddy Monsters

-Our Early Years children are lucky to have a timetabled outdoor session every week led by Mrs Beesley.
-We have named these sessions Muddy Monsters.
-The children bring in appropriate clothing for these sessions, these then remain in school.
+The children bring in appropriate clothing for these sessions, these then remain in school for the half-term.
 Clothes are sent home at the end of each half term for cleaning.
-A muddy monsters kit should include a waterproof all in one or waterproof trousers and top, wellies and a hat and gloves.
-Our children love these sessions and really look forward to them.
-It is a great way for them to show us different sides to their personalities and learning.
-Please see below some photos of the things we get up to during our Muddy Monsters sessions.
+A weather-appropriate outdoor kit should include a waterproof all in one or waterproof trousers and top, wellies and a hat and gloves.

 Your Child's Learning Journey